Why Would you Want to Start a Tutoring Business?

 Managing Your Tutors

-Professional tutors are usually quite independently-minded, as they are usually self-contractors.
-They usually value autonomy a great deal, and this can pose a challenge when they are employed by an organisation.
+Professional tutors usually value autonomy a great deal, and this can pose a challenge when they are employed by an organisation.
 It is important to let them know the rules of engagement very clearly from the start.
-As long as they are clear on these terms, and few assumptions are made, there shouldn’t be too many problems.
-Furthermore, ensuring that staff are paid on time is important, which means that your cash-flow needs to be managed carefully.
+You should have no real problems as long as you have made very clear your terms and conditions.
+As in any other business, cash flow is king.
+Staff must be paid on time so you need to keep an eye on late payments from clients.

 Running a tutoring business is certainly not for everyone.
 It requires enormous amounts of dedication and time if you decide to make it your main vocation.
-You might want to start offering tuition as a side-hustle and then, if you feel ready to take the plunge, consider buying a franchise or starting a centre.
-This will mean that you transition from a tutor to business-owner.
+You might want to start offering tuition as a side-hustle.
+Then, if you feel ready to take the plunge, consider buying a franchise or starting a centre.
+This will mean that you transition from a tutor to a business owner.
 This transition entails devoting most of your day to managing people, clients, finances, administration and advertising your business.